 What are cysts?

-A cyst in the kidney begins as an outpouching of the, similar to a blister, and can occur any where along the length of the nephron.
+A cyst in the kidney begins as an outpouching of the nephron, similar to a blister, and can occur any where along the length of the nephron.
 The fluid inside the cysts often reflects the area in the nephron that the cyst began.

 What causes cysts to form?

 Mutations of the PKD1 or PKD2 gene reduce the normal level of polycystins, which regulate many important tubular cell functions.
-Recent research has highlighted a central defect in PKD related to dysregulation of calcium levels and a signalling molecule called cyclic AMP (cAMP) within the cells that form tubules in the kidneys and other target organs.
-These abnormalities in turn can lead to cyst formation through at least three important mechanisms:
+Abnormalities in multiple cell signaling pathways have been found in PKD, but one that seems to be central to the disease is a defect in a signaling molecule called cyclic AMP (cAMP) within the cells that form tubules in the kidneys and other target organs.
+These abnormalities in turn can lead to cyst formation through at least two important mechanisms:

-- Fluid secretion – the lining cells secret fluid into the empty sac which expands the cyst.
+- Fluid secretion — The lining cells secrete fluid into the empty sac which expands the cyst.
 Without fluid secretion a cyst would collapse like a deflated balloon.